 As the governing body of the parent organization of the System, the Board's responsibilities include establishing the goals, objectives, and strategy for the System, ensuring Affiliate alignment with the foregoing, and overseeing the financial condition of the Affiliates.
 The Board has the power to appoint and remove the D-HH Chief Executive Officer, to approve admission of new Affiliates, and to approve amendments to the articles of agreement and bylaws of D-HH, among other powers.
 In addition, the Board holds certain reserved powers over the Affiliates, to ensure the most effective and efficient operation of the System as a whole.
-These reserved powers include the initiation and/or approval of: material governance, programmatic and financial decisions of MHMH, the Clinic, and the other Affiliates, such as appointment and removal of a member of the governing board of the Affiliate, Affiliate operating and capital budgets; appointment and compensation of Affiliate CEOs; certain material amendments to the articles of agreement and bylaws of Affiliates; Affiliate participation in key strategic relationships; and the elimination or addition by an Affiliate of material health care services or programs.
+These reserved powers include the initiation and/or approval of: material governance, programmatic and financial decisions of MHMH, the Clinic, and the other Affiliates, such as appointment and removal of a member of the governing board of the Affiliate (EEOs; certain material amendments to the articles of agreement and bylaws of Affiliates; Affiliate of material health care services or programs.

-Standing Committees of the Board include the Governance Committee, Value Committee, Finance Committee, Audit and Compliance Committee, Research and Education Committee, and Talent Development and Compensation Committee. [remainder of page intentionally left blank]
+Standing Committees of the Board include the Governance Committee, Value Committee, Finance Committee, Audit and Compliance Committee, Research and Education Committee, and Talent Development and Compensation Committee.

+[remainder of page intentionally left blank]